WeatherLab/fsodoc/source/general/cli.rst

 	example.com/index.php/tools/message/to

-Instead, we are going to open Terminal in Mac/Linux or go to Run > "cmd" in Windows and navigate to our CodeIgniter project's web root.
+Instead, we are going to open Terminal in Mac/Linux or go to Run > "cmd" in Windows and navigate to our FSO project's web root.

 .. code-block:: bash